doulabglobal/vigia-incubanet-framework/vif/00-executive-summary.md

 # **10. Conclusion**

-This Executive Summary provides a high-level overview of the Vigía IncubaNet Framework (VIF), its logic, and its value.
+This Executive Summary provides a high-level overview of the Vigía Incubation Framework (VIF), its logic, and its value.
 The full guide offers a complete, structured, and evidence-based approach to building a **world‑class national network of public–private incubators**.

 Countries can adopt VIF as-is or adapt it to their legal, economic, and cultural contexts—achieving consistency, transparency, and long-term impact.